mpoush/advent_of_code/README.md

 It's a speed competition and keeps a leaderboard, so some of this code was written *very* quickly.
 (Sadly, I never got above [42nd place](https://adventofcode.com/2016/leaderboard/day/15).)
 Also, because I was on a new laptop, I wrote the python in text editor rather than a proper IDE.
 Doubly frustrating, I had no prewritten libraries, so hopefully next year, I'll be able to solve code that much faster.

+*2017 Update:* I ended up without easy access to this GitHub when AoC 2017 started, so I got no speed boost from the libraries.
+Also, I didn't really feel like staying up to try to solve puzzles as they come hot off the presses.

 Only some solutions are present
 -------------------------------
 So, the code was written quickly, and without the aid of tooling, and the utilities were built on the fly as I needed them.